RodrigoMattosoSilveira/rms-sparklines/README.md

 [Live deployment](https://rodrigomattososilveira.github.io/rms-sparklines)

-:construction: This is work in progress:
-- Migrating to Angular Workspace;
-- Must convert all components to Angular;
-- Must re-write this to reflect the new paradigm to create Components
-- Replace Heroku with Github Pages

 ### New in version
 ###  [0.3.0] - 2019-06-19
 - Migrated to Angular Workspace, replaced Web Components with Angular Components